· Updated

 Step 4: Set up your domain

 Your site is already live at your subdomain with automatic SSL.
-If you want to use your own domain (like weather.yourname.com), open the Domain section in your dashboard, enter your domain, and follow the DNS instructions.
+If you want to use your own domain (like weather.yourname.com), open the Domain section in your dashboard, enter your domain, and follow the DNS instructions — usually a single CNAME record at your registrar.
 SSL is provisioned automatically through Vercel, so there is no certificate to request or renew.
+The custom domain docs list the exact records to add.

 Step 5: Share your site

 That is it.
 Your weather website is live, updating every 10 minutes, and requires no ongoing maintenance.
-Share the link, embed it on a club or school page, or install it as a PWA on your phone for quick access.
+Share the link, embed live conditions on a club or school page, or install it as a PWA on your phone for quick access.
+Visitors can switch between English, Dutch, French, and German, and toggle dark mode themselves.

 - Live conditions with current temperature, humidity, wind, rain, pressure, and UV